Fragmon/klipper_max_flow_test/README.md

 ## Troubleshooting

+### "StealthChop is not active.
+StallGuard needs StealthChop ON."

+Your `[tmcXXXX extruder]` section is missing `stealthchop_threshold: 999999` (or it's set to a low value that disables StealthChop at higher speeds).
+See [the StealthChop section](#-important-stealthchop-required-for-stallguard) for the full explanation and three options to fix it.

+Quickest fix: add `stealthchop_threshold: 999999` to your extruder TMC section and `FIRMWARE_RESTART`.

 ### "Unable to read tmc uart 'extruder' register IFCNT"

 UART communication with the TMC2209 isn't working.
 Not a plugin issue — Klipper can't talk to the driver at all.